cwru-courses/ecse473_f24_ixk238_ariac_entry/README.md

-# Lab 7: ARIAC 2019 Part 3: Start to Pick
+# Lab 8: ARIAC 2019 Part 3: Pick up Parts
 This repository contains the `ariac_entry` package developed for the ARIAC 2019 competition.
 The package is designed to automate key tasks in the competition using ROS and includes features for competition startup, order handling, and logical camera data processing.

 ---